 - Reassigned to Antarctica: Declassification.
 If you are deemed unfit for your job, or your field itself is rendered obsolete, you lose your rating (A combined social/economic scale that determines housing, income, food, etc.) and are given menial busy work to justify the subsistence-level rations and housing the government gives you.
 Elijah still vividly remembers when this happened to his father, and how his family was destroyed in the aftermath.
 The fear of going through this is a constant threat throughout the case.

 - Super-Powered Robot Meter Maids: Averted; at one point Jessie worries that Daneel is listening in on their conversation.
-Elijah says that any unusual abilities would hamper Daneel's ability to pass as human.
+Elijah says that any unusual abilities would hamper Daneel's ability to pass as human, but internally he admits that this is mainly conjecture on his part.

 - Terrified of Germs: The Spacers are paranoid about being infected with human microbes.
 On their utopian planets they have no disease and their immune systems have decayed as a result.